openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** Yes

-When set to true we directly place the user data array `userData` in the footer.
+When set to `true` we directly place the user data array `userData` in the footer.
 The rules are as follows: If the `userData` array contains a name which matches any name defined in `colModel`, then the value is placed in that column.
 If there are no such values nothing is placed.
 Note that if this option is used we use the current formatter options (if available) for that column.

 ### `hoverrows`
 **Type:** boolean
 **Default:** `true`
 **Changeable:** Yes

-When set to false the effect of mouse hovering over the grid data rows is disabled.
+When set to `false` the effect of mouse hovering over the grid data rows is disabled.

 ### `rownumbers`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No

-If this option is set to true, a new column at left of the grid is added.
+If this option is set to `true`, a new column at left of the grid is added.
 The purpose of this column is to count the number of available rows, beginning from 1.
 In this case `colModel` is extended automatically with new element with the name `rn`.
 Note: Do not to use the name `rn` in the `colModel`.

 #### `rownumWidth`
 **Type:** integer
 **Default:** `25`
 **Changeable:** No

-Determines the width of the row number column if rownumbers option is set to true.
+Determines the width of the row number column if `rownumbers` option is set to `true`.

 ### `multiselect`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No. See HOWTO

-If this flag is set to true a multi selection of rows is enabled.
+If this flag is set to `true` a multi selection of rows is enabled.
 A new column at left side containing checkboxes is added.
-Can be used with any datatype option.
+Can be used with any `datatype` option.

 #### `multikey`
 **Type:** string